sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 `fastmultigather` will output two CSV files for each query, a `prefetch` file containing all overlapping matches between that query and the database, and a `gather` file containing the minimum metagenome cover for that query in the database.

-The prefetch CSV will be named `{basename}.prefetch.csv`, and the gather CSV will be named `{basename}.gather.csv`.
-Here, `{basename}` is the filename, stripped of its path.
-If zipfiles are used, `{basename}` will be the md5sum.
+The prefetch CSV will be named `{signame}.prefetch.csv`, and the gather CSV will be named `{signame}.gather.csv`.
+Here, `{signame}` is the name of your sourmash signature.

-**Warning:** At the moment, if two different queries have the same `{basename}`, the CSVs for one of the queries will be overwritten by the other query.
+**Warning:** At the moment, if two different queries have the same `{signame}`, the CSVs for one of the queries will be overwritten by the other query.
 The behavior here is undefined in practice, because of multithreading: we don't know what queries will be executed when or files will be written first.

 ### Running `manysearch`